Brian McManamon is an actor, teacher, director and acting coach based in New York City.

 Brian has studied with some of the most respected teachers of acting in America and abroad including Ron Van Lieu, Mark Wing-Davey, Austin Pendleton, Evan Yionoulis, Andrew Wade and John Barton.
 He has an MFA in acting from the Yale School of Drama and a BFA in acting from the School for Theater at Boston University.
 Brian is a proud member of the Actors Center Workshop Company.

-Brian is Artistic Director of the Shakespeare Academy at Stratford and a guest director of Chekhov at the Juilliard School.
-He currently serves on the acting faculties of The National Theater Institute (NTI) at the Eugene O’Neill Theater Center, Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts.
+Brian is Artistic Director of the Shakespeare Academy at Stratford and a guest director of rehearsal and performance projects at the Juilliard School.
+He currently serves on the acting faculties of The National Theater Institute (NTI) at the Eugene O’Neill Theater Center, Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts and Syracuse University Tepper Semester in New York City where he teaches advanced scene study.
 He has also taught at the NYSF/Public Theater, Manhattanville College, New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival, Vassar College’s Powerhouse Apprentice Training Program in association with New York Stage and Film, CAP21 and Yale University’s Dwight-Edgewood Project.
 Brian is a member of the National Alliance of Acting Teachers.

 As an acting coach, Brian works with beginning and established clients for film, television and theater.
 He specializes in preparing actors for graduate school auditions.
 Each year his clients have go on to attend the top graduate acting schools in the country.
 CLICK HERE FOR CLIENT TESTIMONIALS